1: The Milky Way Is Vast

 Our galaxy is a spiral armed galaxy, and as is typical for about sixty-seven percent of those, ours is barred.
 It is suspected that such bars are the consequence of a galaxy drawing gas from the spirals into the heart of the galaxy, but as the density of the bars increase over the millennia their own gravity destroys them resulting in spirals without bars.
 It seems to be part of a middle-aged spiral galaxy’s normal life cycle to have bars for a while.

-10 Interesting Facts About The Milky Way Galaxy 4: Black Hole Located At Its Centre
+4: Black Hole Located At Its Centre

 Of course all this matter heading for the heart of the galaxy has to go somewhere.
 The oldest star in our galaxy is about 13.82 billion years years old, forming just shortly after the Big Bang, which means a lot of time has passed, and a lot of matter has gone tumbling into the centre of the galaxy.
 There awaits a supermassive black hole called Sagittarius A, 26,000 light years away from Earth and the source of intense radio waves.